Disproving a faith is also an option . . .

 Let us focus for a little on the subject of building a new Atlantis instead of wasting a lot on drinking beer until old age.
 Guess what: New Atlantis has not been formed so far.
-[Promised powers of real followers]
+[Promised powers of real Jewish Jesuan]

 Further, evidence is mounting that there was no Atlantis sinking and becoming the bottom of the Atlantic Ocean ten thousand years ago, or longer ago, for plate tectonics says "Not at all" to that idea, roughly.
 [Consider Old Atlantis].

 On the outlook for good ideas throughout life, just discard things that do not help and do not work, to find more time for better pursuits.
-To any non-Jewish Christian it goes towards this: "You had better stop reading sayings of Jesus in the Bible.
+To any non-Jewish Christian it goes towards this: "Better stop reading sayings of Jesus.
 Show some respect!
-His sayings, teachings, salvation and kingdom were for Jews only, he said, and the Missionary Command is a spurious, later addition, which means it is a forgery."
+His sayings, teachings, salvation and kingdom are for Jews only, he said, and the Missionary Command is a spurious, later addition, which means it is a forgery."
 (Matthew 17:21; 10:5-8; 15:24;)

 The Bible scholar Geza Vermes sums it up thus: